“How much of my income should go to savings and investments?”

 3. Lifestyle Choices Bucket

-Hence, having a long term saving plan of 20% minimum will give you the most balance between meeting your current obligations and achieving financial independence in the earliest possible time.
-For middle-aged people with higher income, increasing this percentage to around 30% might be ideal, as retirement period beckons.
+Hence, having a long-term saving plan of 20% minimum will give you the most balance between meeting your current obligations and achieving financial independence at the earliest possible time.
+For middle-aged people with higher income, increasing this percentage to around 30% might be ideal, as the retirement period beckons.
 However, do note that these are not hard rules.
-One can be flexible on a month by month basis, to cater for other unforeseen obligations.
+One can be flexible on a month-by-month basis, to cater for other unforeseen obligations.
 The most important thing in all of this is the discipline to save consistently.

 Saving and investing to achieve financial freedom at the earliest time depends largely on the type of lifestyle you keep.
 It is important to note that lifestyle inflation is difficult to reverse.
 It has a ratchet effect.
 This is what economists call the “relative income hypothesis”.
 In simple language, when income falls, most people do not reduce their consumption proportionately to match the fall in income.
 People try to protect their living standards either by consuming their past savings or wealth or by borrowing.
 All these come at a cost.
 Don’t always see money as a means to buy stuff; rather money should be seen as a means to buy financial freedom.

-If you have used our online financial freedom model, you’ll quickly realize that the more of your income you save, and the more the returns you get on your savings and or investment, the quicker you can achieve financial freedom.
+If you have used our online financial freedom model, you’ll quickly realize that the more of your income you save and invest, and the more the returns you get on your savings and/or investment, the quicker you can achieve financial freedom.

 If you’d love to set up automated saving every month, do sign up on Cowrywise, create a saving plan and choose your saving preferences.
-Cowrywise automatically handles periodic saving for you, with many rewards.
+Cowrywise automatically handles periodic savings and investments for you, with many rewards.